Best Guitar Amp for Pedals? (our top pick)

 4. Mesa/Boogie Mark 5:25

 The Mesa Mark 5:25 is the most expensive amp in this list, but it's also one of the nicest.
 Mesa/Boogie amplifiers are excellent when it comes to providing a solid onboard distortion and a modern bend in a tube-driven amplifier.
+You have an all-tube circuit in the Mark 5 with selectable wattage, an internal attenuator (lets you turn off the speaker), a headphone jack, and a send/return loop.

+On the front you have a graphic EQ and two channels, each with a full compliment of controls and EQ parameters.
 In other words, it gives you plenty of features and some of the nicest clean and distorted tones money can buy.
 So for those willing to spend a little extra, we highly recommend the Mesa Mark 5:25, especially if you're into heavier styles and more modern tones.

-IDEAL FOR: Heavier playing styles, modern tones, recording, direct monitoring, and higher budgets
+BEST FOR: Heavier playing styles, modern tones, recording, direct monitoring, and higher budgets

 TONE